sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 1. It will now display the data set registration identifier, the number of rows and the variable descriptions.

-Now, we can use the `ID` value to reference the registered dataset with other HCP predictive services calls.
+Now, we can use the `ID` value to reference the registered dataset with other SAP Cloud Platform predictive services calls.

 The below extract was shortened to ease the reading.
 ```